etraveli/javascript-style-guide/react/README.md

   import CheckBox from '../containers/CheckBoxContainer';
   import Dropdown from '../text-resolvers/DropdownTextResolver';
   ```
- - Keep "context" in file names, favouring `SeatMapHeader` over `Header`, but drop it in imports
-    ```jsx
-    // bad
-    import SeatMapHeader from './SeatMapHeader';

-    // good
-    import Header from './SeatMapHeader';
-    ```

 - **Higher-order Component Naming**: When possible use the prefix `with...` e.g. `WithLoading`